dmcallis1/rapid-pipeline/README.md

 The *API Gateway CI Toolkit* requires the following to be in place prior to initial use:

 1. An Akamai API client with 'API Definition' READ-WRITE authorizations https://developer.akamai.com/api/getting-started.
-2. An existing API Gateway property created, with the 'Akamai-generated ID' value (found in Luna Control Center, in the API Gateway configuration section).
+2. An existing API Gateway property created, keeping note of the name of the Gateway Instance (found in Luna Control Center, in the API Gateway configuration section).

 ## Installation